Do VLMs Perceive or Recall? Probing Visual Perception vs. Memory with Classic Visual Illusions: Experiments

 \subsubsection{Isolating Memory Effects from Visual Perception}

-\textbf{Setup:} We evaluate four image types for each case: Illusion–Original, Illusion–Perturbed, Control–Original, and Control–Perturbed.
+\textbf{Setup:} We evaluate four image types per case: Illusion–Original, Illusion–Perturbed, Control–Original, and Control–Perturbed.
 Matched controls remove illusion patterns while preserving global layout, isolating the net effect of illusion-specific cues.
-We use $R$ to normalize the Original$\rightarrow$Perturbed drop on illusions by the corresponding drop on controls, revealing whether degradation stems from memory/recall or visual complexity.
-The accuracies reported here and in the following sections are all based on PFA calculations.
+We use $R$ to normalize the Original$\rightarrow$Perturbed drop on illusions by the corresponding drop on controls, revealing whether degradation is driven by memory/recall or visual complexity.
+Accuracies reported here and in the following sections are all based on PFA.

 \textbf{Result:} We find that image-level averaging masks critical sensitivity patterns, and that $R$ reveals family-specific mechanisms behind response persistence.
-Table~\ref{tab:model_results_aggregated} shows the evaluation results, from which we observe:
+Table~\ref{tab:model_results_aggregated} shows the evaluation results.
+PFC in Table~\ref{tab:model_results_aggregated} is computed on the four image types used in this section only.

 \textbf{First, image-level averaging near 50\% conceals extreme Original$\rightarrow$Perturbed cliffs.} Illusion averages cluster at 46--48\%, appearing near-random.
 However, disaggregating by condition exposes sharp asymmetries.
 GPT-5 achieves 91.72\% on original illusions but collapses to 4.45\% when cues invert (drop: 87.27\%); GPT-5-Mini shows similar patterns (87.24\%$\rightarrow$8.97\%, drop: 78.27\%).
 Matched controls show smaller drops: GPT-5 falls from 96.55\% to 52.24\% (44.31\%), less than half the illusion drop.
 This divergence reveals models answer classic illusions via memorized patterns rather than visual perception, failing to update when visual evidence changes.